The Bankrate promise

-However, there are instances where your financing could fall through due to a spot delivery scam.
+However, there are instances where your preapproved auto loan financing could fall through due to a so-called yo-yo or spot delivery scam.
 In this case, you’ll want to take swift action to have the situation rectified and avoid falling victim in the future.

 Look for signs of a spot delivery scam